 This course presents an introductory overview of psychology.
-The course includes topics such as the history of psychology, nature vs. nurture, biological psychology, sensation, perceptions, developmental theories, classical conditioning, operant conditioning, memory, cognition, personality, health, and social psychology.
+The course includes topics such as the history of psychology, nature vs. nurture, biological psychology, sensation, perceptions, developmental theories, classical conditioning, operant conditioning, memory, cognition, personality,

-PS360 ABNORMAL PSYCHOLOGY // 3 CREDITS PREREQUISITES: NONE
+PS360 ABNORMAL PSYCHOLOGY // 3 CREDITS

 The course is designed to provide an exploration of the biological, environmental, and cultural issues surrounding adjustment disorders, mood disorders, suicide, schizophrenia, and delusional disorders.